ibm-cloud-docs/cephaas/s3_cred_view.md

 {: #retrieving-s3-credential-details-cli}
 {: cli}

-Use the `credentials` command to view the list of access keys that are created for a service instance (deployment).
+Use the `creds` command to view the list of access keys that are created for a service instance (deployment).

 Run the following command and make sure that you have provided `INSTANCEID` of the credential whose details you want to view and the API endpoint.